-- Should revolve annual and are renewed on an annual basis.
+- Should revolve at least annually and are typically renewed on an annual basis.

 - Fee disclosures

 - Loan administration fee

 - Annual review or maintenance fee

 - Document preparation fee

-- Security assignment of crops, livestock, cash instruments, account receivable, machinery or land and buildings.
+- Security assignment of crops, livestock, cash instruments, account receivable, machinery, or land and buildings.

-- The security pledged, farm's financial situation, and ability to repay should be reflected in the interest rate and fees assigned by the lender.
+- The security pledged, farm's financial situation, and ability to repay should be reflected in the interest rate and fees negotiated with the lender.